sanjar-notes/react/vault/7_Testing/4-Integration-tests.md

 ## Puppeteer
 Playwright > Puppeteer as per online opinion.
 But both have almost the same functionality.
 ### Features
+- Codegen
 - Has more plugins than PW.
 Pro.
 - Supports only JS.
 - More community support.
 Preferred for beginner level (test) teams, and fast deadlines.
-## How to test localhost React without hardcoded link
-TBD
-- One simple trick is simply doing `page.goto("http://localhost:5173")`
+- Con: Puppeteer does not offer a way to handle file downloads in a programmatic way